kmartita/online-bookstore-frmk/README.md

 <a id="five"></a>
 ## 5. Generate Allure REST Assured Report
 Before running tests, it's crucial to clean up any existing test results and reports.
 This ensures that your report accurately reflects the most recent test run.
-Use the following command to remove the `allure-report` and `allure-results` directories:
+Use the following command to remove the `allure-report` and `allure-results` directories:<br/>
 ```bash
 rm -rf allure-report allure-results
 ```

-To generate the Allure report from the test results, use the following command:
+To generate the Allure report from the test results, use the following command:<br/>
 ```bash
 allure generate allure-results --clean -o allure-report
 ```